-Ticks tend to be most active in late spring and summer and live in tall brush or grass, where they may attach to dogs and outdoor cats frolicking on their turf.
-Even if you have an indoors-only cat, ticks can be transferred from dogs coming into the household from outdoors.
-These parasites prefer to attach close to the head, neck ears and feet.
-However, they can be found anywhere on your pet’s body.
+Ticks are most active in from spring through fall and live in tall brush or grass, where they may attach to dogs playing on their turf.
+These parasites prefer to stay close to the head, neck, feet and ear area.
+In severe infestations, however, they can be found anywhere on a dog’s body.

-How Do I Know if My Cat Has Ticks?
+How Do I Know if My Dog Has Ticks?

-Outdoor cats who live in the southern states and certain wooded areas of the Northeast, where ticks are prominent, are more prone to ticks due to increased exposure.
+Ticks can be found all over the world.
+But dogs who live in warm climates and certain wooded areas of the Northeast, where ticks are particularly prominent, might be more prone due to increased exposure.

-What Are Some Complications Associated with Ticks in Cats?
+What Are Some Complications Associated with Ticks in Dogs?

-My Cat Has Been Bitten by a Tick!
+My Dog Has Been Bitten by a Tick!
 What Should I Do?

-Consult with a veterinarian, who can advise on the best way to remove the tick and help you prevent future infestation.
-Your vet may also perform blood tests to rule out a more serious tick-borne disease, such as Cytauxzoonosis.
+Remove the tick, as noted above, and consult with your veterinarian, who will help you to prevent future infestation.
+Your vet may also perform blood tests to rule out diseases transmitted by ticks.

 How Can I Prevent Tick Infestation?

 Many of the same products on the market that treat fleas also kill ticks and protect against future infestation.
-These topical treatments are especially recommended for cats who live in areas with high tick populations.
-Speak to your vet to select the correct product, and remember that some treatments that are safe for dogs can be toxic to cats.
+These topical treatments are especially recommended for those dogs who live in areas with high tick populations.
+Speak to your vet to select the best product for your dog.